 Rome is a bucket list destination for many travelers.
 The Eternal City offers so much to see and do that no single list of “25 things to do in Rome” can capture every wonderful experience you can enjoy here.
-But if you are in Rome for a limited time (we spent almost four full days here), my list offers a great compilation to start you off on an exploration of the city.
+But if your time in Rome is limited (we spent almost four full days here), my list offers a great compilation to start you off on an exploration of the city.
 So read on to discover the 25 best things to do in Rome on your first visit!

 25 BEST THINGS TO DO IN ROME

 You must have advance reservations to enter, and you must show up on time for your reserved two-hour slot.
 We booked online, several weeks ahead of our visit.
-Or you can opt for a guided tour.
-The Galleria Borghese participates in the Roma Pass program.
+You can upgrade to a guided tour when you purchase tickets.

 This collection is stunning, and you must definitely add it to your list of things to do in Rome if you love art and art history.